noahlaux/SwipeViewer/readme.md

 # SwipeViever

-Finds images in a folder and turn them into a desktop/mobile slideshow with swipe gestures.
+Finds images in a folder and turn them into a HTML desktop/mobile slideshow with swipe gestures.

 ## Features